-Admission Appeal - Guidance Notes for Parents (September Intake)
+Admission Appeal - Guidance Notes for Parents (Intake and In-Year applications)

-APPEALS IN 2023 WILL BE HELD VIA ZOOM
+APPEALS IN 2024 WILL BE HELD VIA ZOOM

-Please read these notes before completing the Notice of Appeal Form
+Please read these notes before completing the Notice of Appeal

-Some Background
+Some Background.

 The Academy Trust or Governing Body is the admission authority for Academies, Foundation Schools and Voluntary Aided Schools.
 They make the decision about the admission of pupils/students (not the Local Authority or the Diocese).
-Applications for the Year of Entry (mainly Year R and Year 7) are coordinated by the Local Authority.

-Parents and legal guardians have the right to appeal against the decision not to offer a place for their child at the school.
+Parents and legal guardians have the right to appeal against the decision not to offer a place to their child at the school.

-The clerk, who works in conjunction with the Diocesan Board of Education, sets up an Independent Appeal Panel to hear your appeal.
+The clerk, who works in conjunction with the Diocesan Board of Education, makes the arrangements for an Independent Appeal Panel to hear your appeal.